sreeramsunkara/TAS-Workshop-CAH/README.md

 - Open a browser window to access your URL.
 In the example above, the URL is `https://user1-chess.apps.ourpcf.com`.
 Your URL will begin with your UserID.

-- Execute a simple `ls` command to see the file that was `git cloned` to your Workshop VM.
+- Back on your Workshop VM, please execute a simple `ls` command to see the file that you `git cloned` to your Workshop VM.

 **Let's recap:**
 - You ssh'ed into your Workshop VM and verified the versions of certain installed CLIs (Command Line Interface) such as the cf CLI.